Ways of Dealing with the Loss of a Loved One

 Imagine if it were you who died, you would never want your loved ones to spend the rest of their life crying or grieving over you – isn’t it?

-Instead, loss of a loved one teaches you to appreciate life, to treasure and cherish the moments, and not take life for granted.
+Instead, the loss of a loved one teaches you to appreciate life, treasure and cherish the moments, and not take life for granted.

-Gradually with time you’ll come to terms with life without your loved one.
+Gradually with the time, you’ll come to terms with life without your loved one.
 You’ll still harbor the old memories but they’ll not be painful ones.

 Understanding death will make you understand your life better.
 You’ll realize that death is just an event and you should not let it eclipse the beautiful relationship you had with your loved one.